 Empty houses aren’t anything new.
 In fact, they are perfectly normal.
 This is because there are only 10 planets, and 12 houses.
-You are bound to have an empty house.
-So how do we, as astrologers, (or astrology enthusiasts) interpret empty houses?
+You are bound to have an empty house!
+So how do we interpret them?
+Are they as scary as they appear?
+No. Just because you have an empty house does not mean that area of your life is empty, in fact, it can be full of life!

 So the first step that I would recommend to understanding empty houses is to understand the concept of rulership.
 This is so when we approach an empty house, let’s say, a tenth house Midheaven in Cancer, we would look towards the planet that rules that sign- in this case, the Moon.
 So then we could characterize the tenth house, and therefore the Midheaven, by the sign and house placement of the natal Moon.
 This also includes the aspects and general placement of the natal Moon.
 Someone with this Midheaven could easily understand their sign placement by following the moon's cycles every month in transit as well.
 Someone with a Capricorn or Pisces Midheaven would have to wait a little longer to see how their Midheaven is impacted by it’s ruling planet via transit, but it could easily be felt out through aspects via transit (whether by the ruling planet or a general transit planet), or just by connecting with the natal placement in general.
 In this capacity, transits can give great insights into the house and it’s ruling planet.